|

 An order denying certification to an entire class is an appealable

-final judgment because it finally disposes of the entire class action.
+final judgment because it finally disposes of the entire class

 Declaratory Judgment